measure-your-life-squad/measure-your-life/api_backend_server/README.md

     ```docker-compose up```

-Once the containers are started, the Flask web server will be accessible at localhost:5000.
+Once the containers are started, the Flask web server will be accessible at localhost:80.
 Mongo-Express container can be used to inspect MongoDB state, it is accessible at localhost:8081.
 MongoDB database state will be persisted in the directory created in step 4.
 If you would like to clean the db state, simply remove the files from the *mongo_db/data/db* directory.

 ## REST API Definition

 There is an API definition available for the project in the OpenAPI 3.0 format, which can be imported to programs such as Postman or Swagger.

-When developing locally, Swagger UI is also directly coupled to the web server, at the following endpoint: ```localhost:5000/ui```
+When developing locally, Swagger UI is also directly coupled to the web server, at the following endpoint: ```localhost:80/ui```

+The project uses Connexion for HTTP requests routing and validation, what means that updating the OpenAPI 3.0 yaml definition is required alongside REST-API development.
+To familiarize yourself with how it works, please check [Connexion documentation](https://connexion.readthedocs.io/en/latest/).

 ## In order to run and develop unit and integration tests